vanHeemstraSystems/codebase-context/300/500/README.md

 I'm prepared to provide insights, answer questions, or generate code based on this context.
 How would you like to proceed with the MyAwesomeProject?
 ```

 Hooray!
-Now Cody seems to have grasps the content from the **.context.md** file and described the repository as we intended it to be described!
+Now Cody seems to have grasped the content from the **.context.md** file and described the repository as we intended it to be described!